 The book “A Cultural History of Tarot”, shows the journey of tarot cards from Italy in the 14th century, where used as recreational playing cards, to French and England in the 18th and 19th century, where became associated with esoterism, and later in the 20th century until now, where became foremost a medium for divination.

 Helen Farley wrote a deeply researched, erudite, and highly useful book for everyone interested in the history of tarot.
 It is an academic work with an extensive bibliography and numerous citations, yet it is readable for any reader.
+(Further reading: Comprehensive Timeline of Tarot History – 14th to 19th Century.)

 The main point of the book is the evolution of Tarot cards from a game into an esoteric device for personal transformation and divination.
 In addition, Farley explores the various ways in which Tarot interacted with culture, while mentions cards’ associations with astrology, Kabbalah and many schools of esoterism, over time.